sabegg2/belly-button-challenge/README.md

 <img src="images/appimage.png" width=800>

-For fun, I put an image of cute little microbes in the header (this was done by putting a background image in the <div> for the header, using the code style="background-image: url('images/microbes.png');").
+For fun, I put an image of cute little microbes in the header (this was done by putting a background image in the div tag for the header, using style="background-image: url('images/microbes.png');").
 I also added a description below the header.

 ## Libraries used